Wildfires are unplanned fires that burn in natural areas.

 We work directly with local, state, and federal agencies to reroute our itineraries to a location that is outside of the threatened area.
 In the case of poor air quality, we may reduce activity levels, adjust activities, wear masks, and/or move locations.

 What is our plan in the event of active fires in our basecamp areas?

 We have a site evacuation plan posted at each basecamp, listing protocols for evacuating staff, students, and animals off the premises.
-We have relationships in the local communities where we will be able to set up temporary shop in order to continue supporting operations in the field.
-If the local community is impacted as a whole, operations can move to our HQ in Denver.
+We have relationships in the local communities where we will be able to set up temporary facilities to continue supporting operations in the field.
+If the local community is impacted as a whole, operations can move to our headquarters which are located Denver.

 Sign Up for Updates

 Stay informed on Colorado Outward Bound School news and updates!
 Please fill out the form below to begin receiving our email newsletter.